Shine a Light

 Because Shine a Light is about using the power of community to illuminate possibilities.
 It’s about sharing our fears, our grief and our stories so that we can rediscover reality-based hope and how differently we could live if we put our minds to it.
 Together, we can shine a light on an alternative vision for the future, and draw on our community’s collective courage and creativity to start building it.

-In January 2020 you can join us for a series of facilitated Conversations Under the Chandelier.
-Join in our informal chats and hear what other people are feeling, thinking and doing about the climate crisis.
+During January 2020, you’re invited to join us for a series of facilitated Conversations Under the Chandelier.
+In these informal themed chats you can hear what other people are feeling, thinking and doing about the climate crisis.
+Share your ideas and connect with others in the community working to change the way things are now.

 Making the chandelier